Koenkai: Structure

 Koenkai are organized in terms of three factors: location, personal link to a politician, and function (activities, interests, etc.).
 The first two factors prove to be immensely important, and they are often utilized when a koenkai is first established.
-Several interviews with politicians who have their own support group in Krauss' Rise and Fall of Japan LDP (2011) point to the fact that politicians usually start out from the region where they live and with the people who they know, e.g. former classmates, family members or colleagues.
+Several interviews with politicians who have their own support group in Krauss's Rise and Fall of Japan LDP (2011) point to the fact that politicians usually start out from the region where they live and with the people who they know, e.g. former classmates, family members or colleagues.
 From that point, it is common for these groups to extend in concentric circles.

 Koenkai also display some consistent characteristics.
 First of all, koenkai are permanent formal-membership organizations.
 A certain fee, usually of an insignificant amount, is collected upon entrance and a membership card or an equivalent is distributed.
 Koenkai differ from campaign organization, since activities are held all year round and not limited to election season.
 Koenkai are better understood as consisting of a network of smaller groups whose interests are tied to one candidate, rather than being a singular, ideologically coherent organization, even though there might exist a headquarter or coordinator group.
 In an interview in 2002, one candidate stated that he had about 300 smaller koenkai organizations.
 Some of the commonly observed groups are: the local koenkai (chiiki koenkai), the women's clubs, the enterprise group (taxi drivers, restaurant owners, barbers, etc.), manager-rank supporters, hobby clubs and the elderly club.
 At any rate, these groups' interests might overlap, and their embodiment was the candidate representing the koenkai.

 During the 1980s, the number of people who identified themselves as members of koenkai accounts for 15-18% of the whole electorate.
 Members of the medium-sized and rural areas were the majority, with farmers, shopkeepers and manufacturers forming the core of parties like LDP.
 "Floating" voters in urban areas were equally desirable, but their resistance to political enticement was higher due to their volatility.
 Between 1972 and 2003, more men were shown to be associated with koenkai than women.
 Even though women membership reached an all-time high in 1993, their participation dropped to just 80% that of men by 2003.
 Koenkai members also tend to belong to older age groups.
 People in their twenties are the least likely to join koenkai, while those over fifty are found to be more likely.